kiwix/kiwix-js/README.md

 Files that we deliver with a `.crx` file extension are files that have been validated by the Edge or Chrome Stores, and you should be able to install these as "first-class" apps.
 ZIP files provided in https://download.kiwix.org/release/browsers/, or the ones labelled `signed` in nightly, are actually signed CRX files that have been renamed with a `.zip` extension to facilitate downloading and installing them in Chromium browsers.
 Although signed, you cannot install them as CRX files, because they have not been validated by the
-Chrome or Edge Stores.
-For this reason, the browser will periodically ask you if you want to turn off developer-mode extensions.
-Just choose "ask again in two weeks".
+Chrome or Edge Stores. **_For this reason, the browser will periodically ask you if you want to turn off developer-mode extensions.
+Just choose "ask again in two weeks"._**

 If drag-and-drop is difficult, you can instead unzip the extension ZIP into a folder, and note the location.
 Then select "Load unpacked" and choose  the folder that contains the unzipped extension.
-To unzip these with a utility like 7Zip, you will need to change the extension name to `.crx`.
+To unzip the MV2 files with a utility like 7Zip, you will need to change the extension name to `.crx`.
 On Linux, `unzip` can read them without changing the filename.

+## Some technical details

+Technically, after reading an article from a ZIM file, it is necessary to "inject" the dependencies (images, css, etc).
+For compatibility reasons, there are two main ways of doing this:

+- "ServiceWorker" mode (the default) uses a Service Worker to catch any HTTP request the page may send and reply with content read from the ZIM file.
+It is a generic and clean way of serving content to the browser.
+It works in any recent browser, but not in older ones.
+Service Workers are currently disabled by Mozilla in Firefox extensions, but we use a workaround (an offline-first PWA version) as a substitute within the extension;
+- "JQuery" mode (deprecated) parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
+This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so some ZIMs with dynamic content do not work well (if at all).
+However, Mediawiki-based content (e.g. Wikipedia) works fine in this mode.

+You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode, you are strongly advised to remain in this mode.

 ### Limitations